das-aiya/webcomic.js/README.md

 ## Adding Pages
 There are some sample images in the public/pages folder, with names like 1.png and 5.jpg.
 Adding similarly, logically numbered images will automatically make them available on your website!

-## Adding Page Descriptions
+## Adding Page Descriptions and Metadata
-Just create a new markdown (.md) file in data!
-It works in a manner anologous to pages.

-## Adding additional page metadata
+Page descriptions are pretty easy.
+They're stored in .md files in the data folder.
+This means that you can write your page description as plain text, or you can use the features of Markdown, or you can write it in pure HTML.
+The plan is to create a frontend that lets you use a WYSIWYG editor to do all of this from the browser, if desired.

 Page metadata is currently stored in .yaml files in the "data" folder.
 Here's an example:

 	name: So it begins.